Chat Commands & Cursor-Based Editing

 Auto-Context

 Nova's Auto-Context system automatically pulls in relevant notes from your vault as you write.
-This ensures the AI has the most up-to-date information without manual copying.

-- Outgoing Links: Nova reads all notes linked in your current document.
+🔗 Outgoing Links Nova reads all notes linked in your current document

-- Backlinks: When enabled, Nova also reads notes that link back to your current document.
+🔙 Backlinks When enabled, Nova also reads notes that link back to your current document

 Quick Panel